Mandy-cyber/FishStuff/README.md

 **Species** | <img src="https://user-images.githubusercontent.com/67931161/141657560-baf7f994-6a45-4219-8a1e-d0af11298e71.png" height="275" width="400"/> | **Parish** | <img src="https://user-images.githubusercontent.com/67931161/141657570-7e5f2c67-eb47-48c7-9e88-0bf543de6d62.png" height="275" width="400"/>
 **Envrionment Type** | <img src="https://user-images.githubusercontent.com/67931161/141657578-b5059ad3-bc64-47d3-8246-2bc11b5b30a9.png" height="275" width="400"/> | **Body of Water** | <img src="https://user-images.githubusercontent.com/67931161/141657584-36f6722e-7488-4561-9ff6-40895be713c5.png" height="275" width="400"/>

+*N.B - You can click on one of the images to open it in a new tab and see it at a larger scale <3.*
 <br><br><br>

-## 👩‍🌾 *Key Observations*
+## 🎣 *Key Observations*
 ### 1. Something Useful
 As mentioned earlier, it would be useful
 > to break the dataset down further and look at the mean for e.g the 'Catch Percentage', parish by parish.

-This would primarily be useful for farmers as it would help them to determine which parish(es) they would be most likely to catch fish.
+This would primarily be useful for fisherfolk as it would help them to determine which parish(es) they would be most likely to catch fish.
 The below code was used,
 ```python
 #the listOfParishes is not shown in order to save space
 df_fish = df_fish[['Parish', 'Catch Percentage']]